Why Hackney is building

 Hackney is facing an unprecedented housing crisis.
-Today there are more than 13,000 families waiting for a Council home.
+Today there are thousands of families waiting for a Council home.
 More than 3,000 of these are living in bed and breakfasts, hostels and other unsuitable temporary accommodation.

 Another 34,000 households are part of the borough’s ever-growing number of private renters, where rents have increased by more than a third since 2011.